-Selected slots of 90/120 minute sessions can be allocated to organisations wishing to organise and host a full session.
-The hosting organisation will be named in the agenda and conference report as a content partner of the 13th International Microinsurance Conference.
+Selected slots can be allocated to organisations wishing to organise and host one or more full sessions.
+The hosting organisation will be named in the agenda and conference report as a content partner of the conference.

 The content of these sessions must focus on a specific topic addressing specific questions that are relevant to a broader audience.
+Proposals should include concrete objectives for the session.
+Submissions based on the details of actual results are preferred.
 Panellists should ideally represent a broad range of stakeholders and/or have a broad geographic background.

 If you would like to host a full session, please submit a draft outline of the session to the conference organisers using the proposal submission form.
 The proposal must include tentative speakers as well as the key questions to be discussed.

-Proposals for individual presentations must include concrete lessons learnt and recommendations for the audience.
-Submissions based on the details of actual results will be preferred.
+Proposals for individual presentations should include concrete lessons learnt and recommendations for the audience.
+Submissions based on the details of actual results are preferred.

 Speakers and facilitators invited directly by the conference organisers will be granted free admission to the conference.
 Limited funding is also available, upon application, for economy-class travel and the hotel expenses of speakers and facilitators from non-profit organisations (excluding large national and international donor organisations).
 Applications for travel grants subsequent to the submission of a proposal cannot be accepted.
 There is no limit to the number of abstracts that can be submitted by an organisation, although travel grants are limited to one speaker per organisation.